 Krassimira Jordan began her formative musical training at age four and made her recital debut when she was seven.
-She studied in Sofia, Vienna, and Moscow, where she was a pupil of Stanislav Neuhaus and Emil Gilels.
+She studied in Sofia, Vienna, and Moscow, where she studied with Stanislav Neuhaus and Emil Gilels.
 During her years of study, a series of prestigious international prizes were awarded to Krassimira Jordan, including the International Piano Competitions “Alfredo Casella,” and “Alessandro Casagrande”, as well as the Mozart “Clara Haskil” Prize.
 As a representative of Austria, Krassimira Jordan was the First Prize and Gold Medal winner of the Rio de Janeiro International Piano Competition.

 Krassimira Jordan has performed with much acclaim as recitalist and orchestral soloist in major European cities in Austria, Italy, Germany, Belgium, Switzerland, Russia, Hungary, Poland, the Scandinavian countries, Mexico, Brazil, Costa Rica, Japan, China, Taiwan, South Korea, Hong Kong, and the United States.
 She has appeared as soloist with the Wiener Symphoniker and the Tonkunstler Orchester in Vienna.
 Krassimira Jordan has been regularly invited in Japan, China, Korea, and Taiwan to conduct masterclasses at the major universities of Beijing, Shanghai, Seoul, Osaka, Tokyo and Taipei.

 Highly regarded as a teacher, her students come from all parts of the world and have won top prizes at numerous international piano competitions in the USA, Europe, and Asia.
 Several of her pupils achieved high recognition, such as Jimmy Chiang, Conductor of the Vienna Boys Choir, John Wilson, Musicology Researcher at the University of Vienna, Zhe Li, highly accredited pianist and Head of the Piano Department at the Conservatory of Shenyang, China, Yu Man-Ching (Donald), successful composer and Senior Lecturer at the Hong Kong Institute of Education, in Hong Kong, China, Lynn Worcester, Assistant Professor of Piano at The University of Tennessee at Chattanooga, Dr. Wei Xie, Professor of Piano, Beijing, China and many others.